Origho-precious/Origho-precious/README.md

 ## SKILLS
 I build on the frontend with these:
 ### Technical
-- HTML
 - (S)CSS
 - TailwindCss
 - Javascript
 - Typescript
-- Jquery
-- Reactjs
+- Reactjs.
+Nextjs
 - Redux
-- Nextjs
 - Styled-components
-- React-testing library

 ### Productivity
 - Vscode